adamhrv/skylift/README.md

 # SkyLift

 SkyLift is a low-cost Wi-Fi geolocation spoofing device.
 It uses the ESP8266 to broadcast Wi-Fi Beacon Frames that exploit a longstanding (2008) vulnerability in Wi-Fi geolocation services.
+Using SkyLift you can trick your phone to appearing almost anywhere in the connected world.

 ![](docs/images/skylift_angle.jpg)*SkyLift DataPools edition with the location of Mark Zuckerberg's pool*